AFC U16: India drawn in Group C alongside Korea Republic, Australia and Uzbekistan | Goal.com

 AFC U16: India drawn in Group C alongside Korea Republic, Australia and Uzbekistan

-India have been drawn in Group C during the official draw of the AFC U-16 Championship Bahrain 2020 which was held at the AFC House in Kuala Lumpur on Thursday afternoon.
+India have been drawn in Group C against South Korea, Australia, and Uzbekistan during the official draw of the AFC U-16 Championship Bahrain 2020 which was held at the AFC House in Kuala Lumpur on Thursday afternoon.

 India qualified for the 2020 AFC U-16 Championship finals in September 2019 as the table-toppers from Group B. With two wins and a draw, India managed to pick up seven points from three matches to finish above Bahrain, Uzbekistan, and Turkmenistan in the qualifiers held in Uzbekistan.